ibm-cloud-docs/vmwaresolutions/sddc/cf_chg_impact.md

 copyright:

-  years:  2016, 2017
+  years:  2016, 2018

-lastupdated: "2017-11-09"
+lastupdated: "2017-12-27"

 ---

-# Impacts of changing components for Cloud Foundation instances
+# Impacts of changing artifacts for Cloud Foundation instances

 Changing resources or subnets that are reserved for {{site.data.keyword.vmwaresolutions_full}} can impact management operations for VMware Cloud Foundation instances.

-## Changing VMware resources and their impact on the system
+## VMware resources for Cloud Foundation instances

 The following table lists the operations that might be impacted if you change VMware resources outside of the {{site.data.keyword.vmwaresolutions_short}} console.
 If a solution to recover is available, it is provided as well.